-The interest payable may be set at any level at the parties' discretion within the legal limits imposed to prevent abusive interest rates.
+2. Interest 1 The interest payable may be set at any level at the parties' discretion within the legal limits imposed to prevent abusive interest rates.

-Cantonal law may provide for a maximum permissible interest rate for debts secured by charges on immovable property.
+2 Cantonal law may provide for a maximum permissible interest rate for debts secured by mortgages.

-A charge on immovable property may be created only on property recorded in the land register.
+III.
+Immovable property 1.
+Property subject to a charge 1 A mortgage may be created only on immovable property recorded in the land register.

-The cantons may prohibit or enact special provisions to regulate the creation of charges over publicly owned land or over common land and pastures owned by corporations, and over any associated rights of use.
+2 The cantons may prohibit or enact special provisions to regulate the creation of mortgages over publicly owned land or over common land and pastures owned by corporations, and over any associated rights of use.

 2. Specification a.
-In the case of a single property

-Where a charge is created, the immovable property that it encumbers must be clearly specified.
+In the case of a single property 1 Where a mortgage is created, the immovable property that it encumbers must be clearly specified.

-Parts of a property may not be made subject to a charge unless the division of the property has been recorded in the land register.
+2 Parts of a property may not be made subject to a mortgage unless the division of the property has been recorded in the land register.

-Amended by No I 1 of the Federal Act of 11 Dec.
+564 Amended by No I 1 of the FA of 11 Dec.
 2009 (Register Mortgage Certificates and other amendments to Property Law), in force since 1 Jan.
 2012 (AS 2011 4637; BBI 2007 5283).